What is organic marketing? [8 Organic Marketing Strategies For 2022]

 |Harder to build trust||Easier to build trust with the value first approach|

-The two main differences between paid and organic marketing are the immediate results and the cost.
+There are two main differences between paid and organic marketing strategies: immediate results and cost.

 Organic marketing methods, unlike paid advertising, don’t require you to fork out cash for every click on your website.
 Organic marketing involves giving users excellent content for free, ensuring they return to your site.
 An organic marketing plan works well for small businesses because it doesn’t require a large marketing budget once you get the momentum.
 Although organic marketing requires time and consistency before it pays off, AI-based SEO tools and AI content creation make it easier.

 On the other hand, paid advertising gives you the flexibility to choose your audience as you don’t need everyone to see your message.
 Paid ads allow you to reach customers straight away with an immediate result.
 Your customers will see your ads directly instead of finding you through searches or social media.
 The downside is the traffic drops to zero when you stop running your ads.

 Ideally, you should plan for both paid ads and organic traffic in your digital marketing strategy.

 You must have clicked on a paid ad at least once without realizing it.
 Most platforms like Facebook, LinkedIn, Google, and even Quora have paid adverts blended with their organic content.
 Here are some examples:

 It’s tougher to measure the return on investment of your organic strategy compared to paid advertising.
 Paid advertising allows you to be selective about the people who are exposed to your content.
 With organic marketing, you have to put yourself out there and hope that the right people find it.